 Include a brief introduction of each member of the research team, explain their role on the project, and how their experience will benefit the research.
 It is understood that graduate and undergraduate students may not be identified at the time of proposal submission.
 However, the number of graduate and undergraduate students that will work on this project should be acknowledged in this section with a general description of what their role will be (e.g. what tasks they will perform).

-Upon acceptance of proposals, projects will have a memorandum of understanding (MOU) or similar agreement drafted.
-Each agreement will be specific to the milestones and deliverables of each project.
+Upon acceptance of proposals, projects will have an agreement drafted and each agreement will be specific to the milestones and deliverables of each project.
 This agreement must be fully executed by both the grantor (Greenacres Foundation) and the grantee prior to the grant being finalized.
+In addition, grant recipients are encouraged to present their findings to Greenacres staff and interested public in Cincinnati, Ohio.
+Travel to this presentation should be a line item in the proposed budget.
+Finally, the grant recipient will need to provide written consent for GAF to utilize official logos for GAF materials pertaining to funded projects.

 For this section include the following:

-Please submit all files in PDF format.
+Please submit proposals in PDF format.
 The file name should adhere to the following pattern: (LastNameofPI_GAF_Grant_YEAR).
+Attach CV and letter(s) of collaboration as separate documents.

-Please use the contact form or email cbitler[at]green-acres.org if you have questions about our process.
+Please use the contact form if you have questions about this process.